-The information we hold is crucial to improving the way cancer patients are treated and services are provided, but we know it’s also highly sensitive and very personal.
-For this reason security and patient confidentiality are at the heart of everything we do.
+The information we hold is crucial to improving the way people with cancer, rare diseases or congenital anomalies are diagnosed and treated.
+But we know that it is also highly sensitive and very personal information.
+For this reason, security and patient confidentiality are at the forefront of everything we do.

 We have special legal permission to collect data

 We have legal permission to collect patient-level data and to use it to protect the health of the population.
 This permission is given under Section 251 of the NHS Act 2006.

 This law is in place to enable use of patient information for medical purposes, where it was not possible to use anonymised information and where seeking consent was not practical in terms of the cost and technology available.